nils-ost/TMNF-TimeAttackServer/docs/install.md

   * Ubuntu 20.04 LTS
   * Ubuntu 22.04 LTS

-Please install the OS as usual (minimal headless installation is fine), configure your network and set up SSH.
-SSH needs to be installed and configured to accept key-authentication for root (this is required during installation, but you don't need to configure a key allready, this is done by the installer itself)
+Please install the OS as usual (minimal headless installation is fine) and configure your network.

 ## Install the Softwarestack